Files

 1. Read Source Data

-In a blank workspace, add an Autodesk AutoCAD DWG/DXF writer to the canvas, browse to the Road.zip dataset that is provided in the Files section of this tutorial, you can leave the file zipped.
+Add an Autodesk AutoCAD DWG/DXF writer to the canvas in a blank workspace.
+Browse to the Road.zip dataset provided in the Files section of this tutorial.
+You can leave the file zipped.
 Change the Workflow Options to Single Merged Feature Type.
-Then open the parameters.
+Then, open the parameters.

 In the parameters, set the Group Entities By to Attribute Schema, then click OK twice to add the reader.

-Once the reader has been added to the workspace canvas, double-click on the reader feature type to open the parameters.
-Switch to the Format Attributes tab and enable the autocad_layer, then click OK.
+Double-click on the reader feature type to open the parameters once the reader has been added to the workspace canvas.
+Switch to the Format Attributes tab, enable the autocad_layer, and click OK.

 2. Map Attributes

-There are two different ways to map attributes to domains, either by domain code or by resolved domain values.
-If following along with the demo, only use one method.
+There are two ways to map attributes to domains: domain code or resolved domain values.
+If following along with the demo, select one of the options at a time.

 Option 1: Map Attributes to Domain Codes